nkiesel/CertificateHelper/README.md

   -h, --help                                               Show this message and exit

 Vault operations need a current vault token.
 This can be provided either via the environment variable VAULT_TOKEN, or via the file
 $HOME/.vault-token.
 The latter is automatically created when using the command "vault login".
+The token (normally valid for 24 hours) can be generated after signing into the vault and then using the "Copy Token" menu entry from the top-right user menu.
 ```

 Note: The `text` output format is a non-standard format and not the usual `openssl x509 -text` format.
 If you need